mccweb/mcc-static/pages/register.md

 * For **August** graduation, the deadline date is **July 15**.
 * For **December** graduation, the deadline date is **October 15**.

-Students who are eligible for graduation should complete an application; however, if you have questions regarding your courses or program, you should see an advisor, and for any questions regarding the application process, please contact Degree Auditor, Matthew Bonesteel, [mbonesteel@mcc.commnet.edu](mailto:mbonesteel@mcc.commnet.edu).
+Students who are eligible for graduation should complete an application; however, if you have questions regarding your courses or program, you should see an advisor, and for any questions regarding the application process, please contact Degree Auditor, Matthew Bonesteel, [mbonesteel@manchestercc.edu](mailto:mbonesteel@mcc.commnet.edu).

 Applications are available by clicking the application link below.
 For more information, visit the [Path to Graduation](/current-students/success/path-to-graduation/) webpage, which provides answers to frequently asked questions and resources for all students as you prepare for graduation and a successful transition after college.